Dealing with Online Harassment

-It may be difficult, but it's always best to avoid getting into discussions online with the person who is posting abuse.
-Unfortunately, it's unlikely that you will be able to resolve things by responding - the person (or their persona) attacking you is often posting the messages just to get a reaction.
+It may be difficult, but it is always best to avoid getting into discussions online with the person who is posting abuse.
+Unfortunately, it is unlikely that you will be able to resolve things by responding - the person (or their persona) attacking you is often posting the messages just to get a reaction.

 Student Conduct and Complaints